bg4xsd/codespaces_python/env_config.md

 For python=3.9 or 3.10

 For "image": "mcr.microsoft.com/devcontainers/universal:2", jupyter and pytorch are ready to work.
 For Python plus R enviroment, build from here.
+It contains Python, Java, C compiler.

 For "image": "mcr.microsoft.com/devcontainers/python:3.10", it's a smaller and faster image with a blank, clear pip environment only.
 No conda.
 Install your packages by yourself.